-- Traction Power Substation (TPSS) #2 was energized on August 27, 2022.
+- Traction Power Substation (TPSS) No. 1 in South San Francisco was energized on using both incoming Pacific Gas & Electric (PG&E) lines.
+Sectionalization and short-circuit tests have been successfully completed. - Traction Power Substation (TPSS) #2 was energized on August 27, 2022.
 Sectionalization testing of Segment 4 has been completed.
 Short-circuit testing of Segment 4 in November 2022 was unsuccessful, and a re-test on February 4, 2023, also failed.
 Investigations identified conflicting drawings as the root cause of the failure.
 An audit of the TPS design is underway by Atkins.
 As noted above, a short-circuit re-test was conducted on May 20-21, 2023, and was not entirely successful.
 The next short-circuit re-test will likely occur in mid-late October 2023. - The JPB now reports that as of July 17, 2023, TPS 1 is 94% complete and TPS 2 is 99% complete.
 The Switching Station is 99% complete; and of the seven (7) Paralleling Stations, all but PS 3 are at 90% complete.
-Punchlist work is in progress on PS-5 and PS-6. - Grounding and bonding are complete in Segments 3 and 4, and a punch list review has been performed.
-Grounding and bonding are approximately 80% complete in Segments 1 and 2.
+Punchlist work continues on PS-5 and PS-6. - Grounding and bonding is complete in Segments 3 and 4, and a punch list review has been performed.
+Grounding and bonding is approximately 80% complete in Segments 1 and 2.